Alonso-del-Arte/chess/doc/Variants.md

 obtain queens, bishops, knights or rooks.
 So White can win with a standard checkmate, but Black can only win by capturing all of White's pieces.

+[TODO: Figure out which pawns can move two spaces forward on their first move]

 [FINISH WRITING]

 ## Racing kings